-Spring, damper, grounded spring, grounded damper, link and spacer elements are considered massless, so attract no gravity load.
+Spring, damper, link and spacer elements are considered massless, so attract no gravity load.

 Load cases and titles

 The loading is stored by case number.
 However it is good practice to give load cases names.
 The load title gives access to the Load Case Titles wizard to simplify this procedure.
 The wizard is opened for the currently displayed load case.